emahuni/em-async-events/README.md

 ##### Exclusive events

-When an event is lingered and `isGloballyExclusive: true`, newer events will will be ignored until the lingered event expires, unless `replace: true`, which will replace the exclusive event with a fresh one. eg: exclusively linger this event; no other events of the same event name ('some-event5') will be lingered until after 5000ms
+When an event is lingered and `isGloballyExclusive: true`, newer events will will be ignored until the lingered event timeout, unless `replace: true`, which will replace the exclusive event with a fresh one. eg: exclusively linger this event; no other events of the same event name ('some-event5') will be lingered until after 5000ms